spritebuilder/SWF-Importer/README.md

 ## How to build

-The easiest way to build this app is to import the source as a project with Adobe Flash Builder 4.7 and it should just work.
+The easiest way to build this app is to use Adobe Flash Builder 4.7:
+ - Simply checkout this repository and then select 'File/Import Flash Build Project'.
+ - Select 'Project Folder' and navigate to the repository and click 'Finish'.
+ - Then select 'Run/Run'.

+You can probably use [Apache Flex](http://flex.apache.org/) to build as well however this is an exercise for the reader.

+## Download

-If you can't build then please check [Releases](https://github.com/cocojoe/Flash2CCB/releases) for a binary.
+If you want to download the app please check [Releases](https://github.com/cocojoe/Flash2CCB/releases) for a binary.

-Important: The current App Store version (1.0.3) of SpriteBuilder is not fully compatible with this tool, if you want to ensure compatibility please build from [SpriteBuilder source](https://github.com/apportable/SpriteBuilder).

 ## Conversion Tutorial

-This tutorial will cover the process of converting an existing Adobe Flash animation to [SpriteBuilder](http://www.spritebuilder.com/), you will be using some awesome artwork kindly donated by Melissa Wallace and Anna Klonoff.
+This tutorial will cover the process of converting an existing Adobe Flash animation to [SpriteBuilder](http://www.spritebuilder.com/), you will be using some awesome artwork kindly donated by Vincent Le Quang, Melissa Wallace and Anna Klonoff.

  - [Pika](https://github.com/jacklehamster/herosmasks/raw/master/Vincent/Flash/pika.fla)
  - [Masks](https://github.com/jacklehamster/herosmasks/raw/master/Vincent/Flash/masks.fla)